Exporting quinoa to Europe

 - growth climate (highland or lowland)

-Most varieties are cultivated in the South American highlands.
+Most varieties are cultivated in the South-American highlands.
 A larger quinoa type grown on the Bolivian altiplano or highlands is marketed as Royal Quinoa (Quinoa Real).
-Four different varieties are used to produce Royal Quinoa.
+Four different varieties are used to produce Royal Quinoa, which has obtained its own protected designation of origin (DO).

-In the international Harmonised Commodity Description and Coding System, quinoa is registered under a specific statistical number (see Table 1).
+In the international Harmonized Commodity Description and Coding System, quinoa is registered under a specific statistical number (see Table 1).

 Table 1: Combined Nomenclature (CN) Code for quinoa